-The number of cameras present (mine included) and how they swarmed like moths around every small dramatic flame created a very odd scene — one that became the greater story to me.
-I came away rather conflicted and self-conscious about this, as it clearly demonstrated how the power of collective media coverage (by citizens or pros) can even unintentionally distort the balance of a story.
+The number of cameras present (mine included) and how they swarmed like moths around innocuous flames created a very odd scene — one that became the greater story to me.
+It clearly demonstrated how the power of collective media coverage (by citizens and pros alike) can even unintentionally distort the balance of a story.
+I came away rather conflicted and self-conscious about this.

 Later that evening, the beautiful Trump hotel occupying a government-owned building on Pennsylvania Avenue.
 Many now see this place as an audacious symbol of controversy with all of Trump's undisclosed and unprecedented conflicts of interest.

 Women's March on Washington - January 21, 2017